The Ginzburg-Landau theory of flat band superconductors with quantum metric

-which measures a Bures distance between two quantum states and characterizes how the Bloch functions interfere.
-The appearance of quantum geometry in Eq.~\eqref{eq:gab} straightforwardly demonstrates the critical role of a quantum geometry effect in determining superconductivity fluctuations.
-By contrast, it does not manifest in the mean-field level as shown in Eq.~\eqref{eq:grandpot}.
-After integrating out the Matsubara frequency along with the expansion in Eq.~(\ref{eq:chi2expan}), we have $\chi(\mathbf{k})=\chi_{0}-\frac{1}{8}\sum_{ab}\mathsf{D}_{s}^{ab}k_{a}k_{b}$, with the explicit form as
+which measures the Bures distance between two quantum states.
+The quantum metric $g_{ab}(\mathbf{q})$ characterizes how the Bloch states interfere with each other.
+The appearance of the quantum metric in Eq.~\eqref{eq:chi} and Eq.~\eqref{eq:chi2expan} clearly illustrates the crucial role of the quantum geometric effect in determining superconductivity fluctuations.
+Importantly, this effect is not evident at the mean-field level, as demonstrated by Eq.~\eqref{eq:grandpot}.
+After integrating out the Matsubara frequency along with the expansion in Eq.~(\ref{eq:chi2expan}), we have $\chi(\mathbf{k})=\chi_{0}-\frac{1}{8}\sum_{ab}\mathsf{\chi}_2^{ab}k_{a}k_{b}$, with the explicit form as Thus in the continuum limit $F_2= \int d \mathbf r \mathcal L[\delta\Delta]$, we reach an effective theory $\mathcal L[\delta\Delta]$